spring-rs/spring-rs/spring-web/README.md

 The status_codes annotation specifies the possible error types that the API may return.
 This information will be included in the OpenAPI documentation, allowing users to understand the potential error responses when calling this API.

-We can use the derive macro `ProblemDetails` to automatically implement the `ToProblemDetails` trait for our custom error type.
+We can use the derive macro `ProblemDetails` to automatically implement the `From<T> for ProblemDetails` trait for our custom error type.

 In this case we are implementing `thiserror::Error` for better error handling, but it's not mandatory.